Frequent assessment and feedback allows students to make rapid progress by giving them the information they need to manage their learning

 - The ESL listening test measures the ability to listen to and understand one or more people speaking in English in an academic environment.

 - The ESL reading skills test assesses student’s comprehension of short passages drawn from five content areas.

 - The ESL sentence meaning test assesses the understanding of word meanings in one- or two-sentence contexts drawn from five content areas.

-Students are assessed every 10 weeks to determine their language level.
-This frequent testing schedule permits to monitor progress and pace through the program.
+Students are assessed throughout the 10-week quarter to determine their language levels.
+Types of assessments include weekly quizzes, midterms, finals, projects, and presentations.
+In the Basic Literacy class, students take a vocabulary quiz every day.
+In test prep classes, students also take simulated IELTS and TOEFL tests.
+This frequent testing schedule permits program staff to monitor students’ progress and pace throughout the program.
 Testing takes place online as well as in the classroom and is included in the overall program costs.
-All tests are based on the materials studied in class, which are aligned with the C.E.F. international standards of teaching, learning, and assessing.
+All tests are based on the materials studied in class, which are aligned with the Common European Framework’s international standards of teaching, learning, and assessing.

-All tests are holistic in nature and randomly generated so students can re-test when necessary.
+Tests are holistic in nature and placement tests are randomly generated so that students can re-test when necessary.
 Test scores include correction for guessing, items left blank, raw number of items answered correctly, and estimated percentage of items actually understood.